Gulaschcowboy/checkmk_extensions/openwb/README.md

 # openWB wallbox (simpleAPI, read-only)

 Checkmk special agent that monitors an [openWB](https://openwb.de/) wallbox controller through its read-only simpleAPI HTTP endpoint.
-Never issues write requests to the wallbox.
+Not meant as a replacement for the Linux agent, but as an addition.

 ## What it monitors